About this Website

 Posts from this blog have been featured in The Browser and on Hacker News.
 I've also written for Nautilus Magazine.

-I also have another website, Plankton Valhalla, where I post longer essays about science, seen in a different (and hopefully more accessible) light.
+I have another website, Plankton Valhalla, where I post longer essays about science, seen in a different (and hopefully more accessible) light than usual.

 About Me